PAP’s stance on corruption is non-negotiable, part of its DNA: DPM Lawrence Wong on Iswaran’s case

 His remarks came hours after former transport minister S. Iswaran was handed 27 charges in court – two counts of corruption, 24 counts of obtaining items from someone he had business dealings with as a public servant, and one of obstructing the course of justice.

-DPM Wong said that the party was “saddened and disappointed that Iswaran has to leave politics under these circumstances” and he has no doubt that it would affect party morale.
+DPM Wong said the party was “saddened and disappointed that Iswaran has to leave politics under these circumstances”, and he has no doubt that it would affect party morale.

 He said: “I believe Singaporeans expect no less from us.”

-DPM Wong said that the investigations into Iswaran were initiated by the Corrupt Practices Investigation Bureau (CPIB) and since then, the government pursued the matter “decisively and proactively”.
+DPM Wong said the investigations into Iswaran were initiated by the Corrupt Practices Investigation Bureau (CPIB) and since then, the Government has pursued the matter “decisively and proactively”.

 Once CPIB completed its investigations and the public prosecutor assessed the findings independently, they decided to proceed with charges against Iswaran, said DPM Wong.